 Legal services organisations can also take advantage of the Level 2 Intermediate Apprenticeship in Business Administration

 This apprenticeship is designed for staff in business support roles such as HR, reception and data inputting functions.
-It is at the same level as the Intermediate Apprenticeship in Legal Administration, but the selection of modules relates more to business support and it is intended for staff within a legal services organisation who are not directly assisting in the progression of legal matters.
+The business administration programme is at the same level as the Intermediate Apprenticeship in Legal Administration, but the selection of modules relates more to business support and it is intended for staff within a legal services organisation who are not directly assisting in the progression of legal matters.

 How are legal services organisations using apprenticeships?